|

 Sponsorship

-size from the original five teams to nearly fifty, changes in sponsorship
+growing in size from the original five teams to nearly fifty, changes in

-have become as familiar as the migrating of professional franchises.
-Only
+sponsorship became as familiar as the migrating of professional franchises.

-to support a team.
-Without their generosity, the league would never have
+donated the funds to support teams.
+Without their generosity, the league

-been able to sustain its growth or it's reputation for providing a quality
+would never have been able to sustain its growth or it's reputation for

-these folks, and all of the volunteers who for sixty years have given their
+gratitude to these folks, who for over seventy years have given their time

-time and energies to making the Brookline Little League a safe and
+and energies towards making the Brookline Little League a safe and

 competitive haven for the children of Brookline.